wdemp/CSA-Study-Guide/README.md

 Confidentiality: ensures unauthorized individual are not able to gain access to sensitive information(pg.3 Chapple & Seidl 2017)

-Integrity: ensures that there are no unauthorized modifications to information or systems either intentionally or unintentionally (pg.3 Chapple & Seidl 2017)
+Integrity: "ensures that there are no unauthorized modifications to information or systems either intentionally or unintentionally." (pg.3 Chapple & Seidl 2017)

 Availability: "ensures that information and systems to are ready to meet the needs of legitimate users at the time those users requewst them.
 Availability conrols are: fault tolerance, clustering, and backups, seeks to ensure that legitimate users may gain access as needed."  (pg.3 Chapple & Seidl 2017)
+Evaluating Security Risks: Three important terms: vulnerabilities, Risks, Threats(pg.3 Chapple & Seidl 2017)